haxiomic/webcore/README.md

 #### Implementation Breakdown
 - A framework is used to create a Swift module wrapper for the static library see `platform/ios/MinimalGLFramework`
-- A Run Script in the framework is used to trigger a haxe rebuild of the static lib for the current architecture (x86_64 for simulator and arm64 for device)
+- A *Run Script* in the framework is used to trigger a haxe rebuild of the static lib for the current architecture (x86_64 for simulator and arm64 for device)
-- The framework's Library Search Paths are set to point to the generated libs (and differ for iOS and simulator builds)
+- The framework's *Library Search Paths* are set to point to the generated libs (and differ for iOS and simulator builds)
-- The framework link's with the haxe generated static library
+- The framework links with the haxe generated static library
 - The host app project embeds the framework project, this means the framework project (and haxe code) is recompiled when rebuilding the app (see `platform/ios/MinimalGLApp`)

 ### Android